-The Romans used a wide variety of materials ranging from chalk and sand through to pozzolanic concrete.
+Quarried materials such as chalk, sand and pozzolanic ash were leveraged with the greatest ingenuity in concrete or even dry-stone construction.
 Debris and broken pottery would be mixed with mortar in order to fill wall sections.
-Pumice stone mixed with concrete in order to render it lighter and so on.
+Pumice stone or porous Tufa rock mixed with concrete in order to render cement lighter and so on.

-Their acquaintance and expertise with such a variety of materials was partly facilitated by the extent of the empire.
+Their acquaintance and expertise with such a variety of building materials were partly facilitated by the extent of the Roman empire.
 Their knowledgeable use is what allowed them to achieve a considerable leap in construction and Roman architecture.
-Having said this, it can also be said that for economic reasons the ancient Romans tended to resort to locally available materials wherever possible.
-Import and transport of construction materials was limited to the strictly necessary or items of high value luxury such as marble, if required.
+For economic reasons the ancient Romans tended to resort to locally available construction materials (and cheap labour!) wherever possible.
+Import and transport of construction materials was limited to the strictly necessary or to high value luxury items such as marble.

 The difference in these materials is not only in their relative brittleness and strength but also in other factors such as how porous and heavy they are.
 An interesting example of the use of stone is Alabaster which can be cut in thin translucent sheets which are capable of allowing light through whilst displaying a marble-like pattern.
 Alabaster applied as window panes can be still seen in a couple of the more ancient basilicas of Rome.
 It is worth remembering that a particular stone would be chosen not only in function of its functional properties but also in function of its appearance and overall contribution to the finished work.
 Where possible local materials would be used and expensive imported materials would generally be restricted for use in decoration.